ACF-Team/ACF-3/README.md

 ### Manually

-Click the green button at the top of the ACF repo and select zip.
-Extract and move to your addons folder.
+1. Click the green button at the top of the ACF repo and select zip.
+2. Extract the ACF folder.
+3. Inside you will find another ACF folder.
+4. Move the inner ACF folder to `garrysmod/garrysmod/addons`

 ## Contributing